 Fireside Chat

-Cristina Talacko, CEO, GLOW Strategies, Australia
+Cristina Talacko, Co-Founder & CEO, GLOW Strategies, Australia

 End of Day 1 followed by Networking Evening Reception